-The win moved New York (74 points) ahead of the Philadelphia Flyers (73) for second place in the Metropolitan Division.
+The win moved New York one point ahead of the Philadelphia Flyers for second place in the Metropolitan Division.

-Boyle opened the scoring on what appeared at first to be a spoiled odd-man rush for the Rangers.
+Boyle opened the scoring on what appeared at first to be a spoiled odd-man rush.
 John Moore took a drop pass and had a shooting lane in the slot, but was stopped by the oncoming Daniel Alfredsson, who broke Moore's stick in the process.
 The loose puck slid right to Boyle, who spun around and fired a wrist shot that trickled past Howard 5:14 into the game for his fifth goal.

-Kreider gave New York a 2-0 lead 14 seconds into the third when he deflected McDonagh's slap shot from the point over Howard's left shoulder.
-The picture-perfect tip gave Kreider his 15th goal of the season and New York a comfortable third-period lead.
+After the teams traded chances in the second period, Kreider gave New York a 2-0 lead 14 seconds into the third.
+Nyquist's failed clearing attempt skipped to Derek Stepan, who fed Ryan McDonagh at the point.
+The Rangers defenseman fired a low, hard slap shot from the point that Kreider tipped over Howard's left shoulder.
+The picture-perfect tip gave Kreider his 15th goal of the season and New York a comfortable third-period lead they wouldn't relinquish.

 New York failed to generate chances at the start of the second period, firing one shot in the first eight minutes.
 The Red Wings sustained pressure in the Rangers' zone during that time but failed to beat Lundqvist, who got help from a defense that blocked five shots in the first 5:28 of the second.
 The Rangers' leading shot-blocker, Dan Girardi, blocked two shots six seconds apart while Detroit maintained offensive-zone pressure.

 The teams traded opportunities with the man advantage and Detroit's best chance came with 8:20 remaining in the second after Daniel Carcillo was called for tripping.
 Johan Franzen weaved behind the New York net and found Todd Bertuzzi open at the lip of the crease.
-Bertuzzi snapped a quick one-timer from point-blank range, but Lundqvist cut down the angle to make his finest save of the afternoon.
+Bertuzzi snapped a quick one-timer from point-blank range but Lundqvist cut down the angle to make his finest save of the afternoon on his way to another landmark achievement in an impressive career.

 |Ryan McDonagh Tripping against Johan Franzen|